t-sorunmu/calculator/README.md

 ## Possible Future Developments

+- Updating the style to make it more aesthetically pleasing
 - Adding in some scientific calculator features
 - Changing the code to adhere to more Object Oriented principles